GeraldineBlk/Exchange-API-Wrapper/README.md

 # Exchange API Wrapper

-This python project is to develop a wrapper for a cryptocurrency exchange's API to facilitate trading and data retrieval.
+This python project is to develop a wrapper for a cryptocurrency exchange's API to facilitate trading and data retrieval...

 __Request Signature:__